torgrimsonja/ResultsTrackerWeb/Documentation/Tasks.md

 5. Create CRUD for Task Management (will we allow modification of tasks)?
 	- Started
 6. Are all default tasks in?
-7. Display notice when incorrect login is entered
 8. Create friendly homepage.
 9. Make logging out redirect to home page.